Sardorjo/Animations/README.md

-# Html-css-drawing
+# Animations
-This repository is created for drawing in html-css!
+This repository is created for create animation in html-css!